-Atlanta Housing Authority, Invest Atlanta and the City of Atlanta have launched a deferred forgivable loan program that provides up to \$60,000 in federal funds to eligible Ashview Heights and Atlanta University Center homeowners for health and safety repairs on their home.
+The 2019 Beloved Benefit March 21, 2019 Mercedes-Benz Stadium Visit BelovedBenefit.org to learn more CHOICE NEIGHBORHOODS HERITAGE OWNER-OCCUPIED REHAB PROGRAM Atlanta Housing Authority, Invest Atlanta and the City of Atlanta have launched a deferred forgivable loan program that provides up to \$60,000 in federal funds to eligible Ashview Heights and Atlanta University Center homeowners for health and safety repairs on their home.
 The loan will be for 10 years at a 0% interest rate with payments deferred and forgiven until the earlier of loan maturity, sale, transfer of ownership, or failure to maintain the property as the primary residence during the 10-year term.
 The principal balance is reduced by 10% annually provided the eligible homeowner maintains primary residency.
 The prorated remaining balance is due and payable immediately if the home is sold, transferred, or no longer the primary residence within the 10-year term.
 A lien will be placed on the home.
 The maximum loan amount per home is \$60,000, inclusive of all construction related costs and closing costs.
 ELIGIBILITY GUIDELINES - Homeowner must reside within the Choice Neighborhoods of Ashview Heights or Atlanta University Center. - Must be a primary homeowner and existing resident as of September 30, 2015. - Annual Household Income must not exceed 80% of area median income adjusted for household size.
-1 Person Household (\$41,900) 2 Person Household (\$47,900) 3 Person Household (\$53,900) 4 Person Household (\$59,850) 5 Person Household (\$64,650) 6 Person Household (\$69,450). - Homeowners with 1st mortgage liens are permitted.
+1 Person Household (\$41,900) - 2 Person Household (\$47,900) - 3 Person Household (\$53,900) - 4 Person Household (\$59,850) - 5 Person Household (\$64,650) - 6 Person Household (\$69,450). - Homeowners with 1st mortgage liens are permitted.
 Homes with other liens (2nd mortgages, tax liens, water liens without payment plans, recorded Fi Fas, etc.) are prohibited.
 FOR MORE INFORMATION OR TO APPLY Contact the Choice Neighborhoods Heritage Owner-Occupied Rehab Program Manager, Meals on Wheels at info@mealsonwheelsatlanta.org or 404-351-3889

 Uniting Neighborhoods, Families, and Atlanta through Books!

 www.empoweredreaders.org

-The Y at Good Sam

-HEALTHY DEDICATED

 The Y at Good Sam - Group Ex Schedule

 WEDNESDAY:

+The Y at

+Good Sam

 SATURDAY:

-4:30pm - Strength

-10:00 am - Zumba® Gold

-Please arrive 5-10 minutes before the start of class to sign in for the class.
+HEALTHY 4:30pm - Strength 10:00 am - Zumba® Gold Please arrive 5-10 minutes before the start of class to sign in for the class.
 For morning classes you can enter through the lobby and for evening classes go through the side door, located to the left of the main entrance.
 Strength - If you're looking for a total body strength training class, this is it!
 Various types of equipment will be used, including body-weight exercises, body bars and dumbbells.
 Lots of modifications are available so beginners to advanced are all welcome!

-Zumba® Gold - Active older adults who are looking for a modified Zumba® class that recreates the original moves you love at a lower intensity.
+Zumba® Gold - Active older adults who are looking for a modified Zumba_R class that recreates the original moves you love at a lower intensity.

 See a Good Sam employee or YMCA instructor about the Fall into Fitness Challenge and to pick-up your punch card!
 PAYMENT OPTIONS:

 Pay by Day at \$5, cash or check.